vitay/academic-kickstart/content/project/ANNarchy/index.md

 Neuro-computational models are different from classical neural networks (deep learning) in many aspects:

-* The complexity of the neurons, whose activity is governed by one or several differential equations instead of a smiple weighted sum.
+* The complexity of the neurons, whose activity is governed by one or several differential equations instead of a simple weighted sum.
 * The complexity and diversity of the learning rules (synaptic plasticity), compared to gradient descent.
 * The size of the networks needed to simulate significant parts of the brain.
 * The huge diversity of models, architectures, frameworks used by researchers in computational neuroscience.

 The increasing size of such networks asks for efficient parallel simulations, using distributed systems (OpenMP, MPI) or GPUs (CUDA).
 However, computational neuroscientists cannot be expected to be also experts in parallel computing.
-There is a need for a general-purpose neuro-simulator, with an easy but flexible interafce allowing to define a huge variety of models, but which is internally efficient and allows for fast parallel simulations on various hardwares.
+There is a need for a general-purpose neuro-simulator, with an easy but flexible interface allowing to define a huge variety of models, but which is internally efficient and allows for fast parallel simulations on various hardwares.

 Over many years, we have developed **ANNarchy** (Artificial Neural Networks architect), a parallel simulator for distributed rate-coded or spiking neural networks.
 The definition of the models is made in Python, but the library generates optimized C++ code to actually run the simulation on parallel hardware, using either openMP or CUDA.
 The current stable version is 4.6 and is released under the GNU GPL v2 or later.